Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Vacuum Bazooka.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Place wires sensibly (not across middle of room).
 Tape down if necessary.
 Call a first aider in the case of an injury.

-**After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 <br/>

 ### **Hazard**: Tubes

-**Description**: Fingers being caught in tube due to the suction
+**Description**: Fingers could be caught in the tube due to the suction, resulting in squashed fingers.

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 8
+**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

-**Mitigation**: Ask them to test it one at a time, use the lower suction end to reduce the amount of force
+**Mitigation**: Ask the children to test the projectiles one at a time.
+Use the lower suction end to reduce the amount of force.
+Turn off vacuum if fingers are stuck.
+Call a first aider in case of injury.

-**After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 <br/>